Montana wins 82-75 over North Dakota State

 Bannan was 11-of-16 shooting (3 for 3 from distance) for the Grizzlies (5-5).
-Brandon Whitney scored 22 points while going 8 of 10 and 6-7 from the free-throw line.
-Dickinson High School graduate and North Dakota native Aanen Moody was 5 of 11 shooting, including 1 for 4 from distance, and went 6 -6 from the line to finish with 17 points, while adding six rebounds.
+Brandon Whitney scored 22 points while going 8 of 10 and 6 of 7 from the free-throw line.
+Aanen Moody was 5 of 11 shooting, including 1 for 4 from distance, and went 6 for 6 from the line to finish with 17 points, while adding six rebounds.

 Boden Skunberg led the way for the Bison (2-9) with 22 points and seven rebounds.
 Grant Nelson added 19 points and six rebounds for North Dakota State.
 In addition, Jacari White had 15 points and two steals.